What Are the Grounds for Full Custody of a Child in North Carolina?

 These terms can be used to describe any number of custody arrangements.
 This can stretch from one parent having every other weekend to an equal sharing arrangement.

-Generally, a parent with sole physical custody has the children all the time, and the other parent has limited contact with the children.
-Sole legal custody would usually mean that the parent can make major decisions for the children without having to notify the other parent ahead of time.
+Generally, a parent with sole physical custody has the children all or most of the time, and the other parent has no or very limited contact.
+A parent with primary physical custody may have the children the majority of the time and the other parent has scheduled and defined time with the children.
+Sole legal custody would usually mean that the custodial parent can make major decisions for the children without having to notify the other parent ahead of time.

 Limits on Sole Custody

-While sole custody can give one parent a lot of discretion to make decisions, they can’t impact the other parent’s rights in the child custody order, if there are any.
-Some major decisions, like moving to another state, could affect the other parent’s visitation time.
-This means the parent with sole custody will likely have to get a court order amending the custody arrangement.
+While full custody can give one parent a lot of discretion to make decisions, they still can’t violate the other parent’s rights in the child custody order, if there are any.
+Certain major decisions, like moving to another state, could affect the other parent’s custody rights.
+This means the parent with sole custody may have to get a court order amending the custody arrangement before moving far away.

-How North Carolina Courts Decide to Award Sole Custody
+How North Carolina Courts Decide to Award Full Custody

-A parent trying to obtain sole custody will have to meet a high burden to show it’s in the child’s best interest not to have reasonable visitation or that the parent is unfit.
+A parent trying to obtain full child custody will have to meet a high burden to show it’s in the child’s best interest not to have reasonable visitation or that the other parent is unfit.
 There are a few factors that can come into play when a judge is deciding if a parent is capable of caring for the child:

 - The parent’s mental and emotional state